This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 Provide your Alocasia Zebrina with bright, indirect.
 Do not put it in direct light or it could harm the leaves.

 If you don’t have enough light, no worries!
 Grow lights are a great solution—a solution I use a LOT!
 Below are my two current favorite grow lights:

 Provide your Alocasia with a well-draining potting mix.
 A mixture similar to indoor plant potting mix, peat, and perlite (about a 1-1-1 ratio) will work.
 Peat helps hold some moisture while perlite helps increase drainage.

 Since they’re native to tropical areas, Alocasia Zebrina likes to be in higher humidity levels.
 One way to do this is by misting every few days or as needed.

 Personally, I don’t always find misting to be the most effective.
 I like to use a method more foolproof, like a humidifier.
-I really like the humidifier below because it has a three-day run time!
+I really like the humidifier below because it can last up to 96 hours!

 While Alocasia Zebrina prefers a warmer environment, it should be fine in normal household temperatures.

 Note that it starts to go dormant if kept too cold.
 When the temperature starts to get much colder than 65 degrees Fahrenheit (around 18 degrees Celcius), the plant will start to go into dormancy.